-I was fortunate enough to be coached by one of the sport's greatest coaches, who continues to develop world championship winning athletes to this day, Darren Smith.
+I was fortunate enough to be guided by some of the sport's greatest coaches, who continue to develop world championship winning athletes to this day.

-With his help, I did make national team selection and competed well, all things considered.
+With their help, I did make national team selection and competed well, all things considered.

 Following the Swiss event, I sought a short break from competition, I moved from the Gold Coast to Italy where I was an Alpine Ski Guide.
 In the lead up to that winter, I met an Italian bar owner who, knowing I’d competed for Australia in Triathlons, talked to me about some crazy race in the deserts of Morocco.

 I finally got the opportunity to toe the start line at arguably, the world’s toughest foot race 10 years after that conversation.

 When I returned from my stint in Italy, I moved to Sydney and undertook studies in IT, which seemed to be the thing to do at that time to ensure the best prospects of employment.